scify/Talk-And-Play-Marketplace/README.md

 ## First time install (setup database and install dependencies)

-0. Make sure php 7.4 (or newer) is installed.
+0. Make sure PHP 8.1 (or newer) is installed.

 1. After cloning the project, create an .env file (should be a copy of .env.example),